 Historical & Financial Impact

 There’s no doubt about it, the impact on these sides who missed out on European football was massive.
 Liverpool were probably the hardest hit in the trophy cabinet.
 Nearly every year that they were banned from Europe, the Reds would have had a shot of winning the competition they were in.
 Three times they should’ve been in the European Cup.
 Not to mention the fact that if you won the cup back then, you were automatically entered back into the competition for the following season.
 It’s incredible to think that we could be here in 2019 looking at Liverpool’s European Cup/Champions League trophy wins actually being close double figures.
 Throw in a couple more UEFA Cup triumphs or their first Cup Winners’ Cup and they’d be close to Real Madrid as the most successful team in European history.
 Imagine taking that momentum into the new Premier League in 1992?
-Maybe then Liverpool fans wouldn’t still be waiting for a league title 29 years later.
+Maybe then Liverpool fans wouldn’t have had to wait 30 years for another league title.

 Everton were probably the second most affected team.
 It’s very likely that they would have come close to a first European Cup in their history during either of the two campaigns in the competition.
 Winning the league championship twice in the 80s was no mean feat in itself and lifting Europe’s top prize might just have taken Everton to Liverpool’s level.
 But since the 1987 First Division title win, the Toffees have not finished higher than 4th, and they’ve only done that twice, in 1988 and 2005.
 A sole FA Cup win in 1995 has also been their only silverware since.
 Unfortunately, the Premier League era at Goodison Park has never lived up to their 1980s success.